SashaDance/selfie2anime/README.md

 # selfie2anime

-The implementation of CycleGAN model to convert selfie images to anime images and vise versa
+From scratch implementation of CycleGAN model to convert selfie images to anime images and vise versa

 Original paper can be found [here](https://arxiv.org/abs/1703.10593)